Kalakand With Condensed Milk

 How to make the Kalakand With Condensed Milk:

-• Stir the mixture on medium heat.
+• Heat a heavy-bottomed pan, and add the condensed milk and chenna.
+Stir the mixture on medium heat.
 The mixture will become diluted and then will gradually thicken.

-• The mixture will become thick and begin to leave the sides of the pan.
+• Then, lower the heat and keep stirring for about 7-8 minutes.
+The mixture will thicken and begin to leave the sides of the pan.
 The mixture must not be too dry but slightly moist.
+Add the crushed cardamom seeds and mix well.
+Turn off the heat.

-• Spoon out the mixture into a tray lined with wax paper.
-Smoothen the top and sprinkle slivered pistachios.
+• Spoon the mixture into a tray (4" x 4" ) lined with ghee-greased wax paper.
+Smoothen the top with a palette knife ( 1/4" thickness) and gently press down.
+Sprinkle it with slivered pistachios and saffron strands.

-• Carefully, place the silver foil sheets on top and refrigerate for 2 hours.
+• Carefully, place the silver flakes on top using a forceps and refrigerate for one hour.

 • Cut into rectangles or desired shapes using a ghee-greased knife between each fresh cut.
-Let the slices rest at room temperature for a few minutes before serving.
+Serve each piece in a baking cup.

 Notes